 Compliance with the ICJ

 The Commission's mission is to "preserve child welfare and promote public safety interests of citizens, including victims of juvenile offenders, by providing enhanced accountability, enforcement, visibility, and communication."
 To promote this mission, the compact vests the Commission with the responsibility of enforcing compliance.
-The ICJ Rules and ICJ Compliance Policies detail the manner in which the Commission measures and enforces compliance.
+The ICJ Rules and Compliance Policies detail the manner in which the Commission measures and enforces compliance.

 Compliance efforts are not directed at compelling juvenile compliance.
 Juvenile compliance is a matter that rests with the member states’ courts, paroling authorities and corrections officials.
-Rather, the tools provided for in the compact are directed exclusively at compelling the member states to meet their contractual obligations by complying with the terms and conditions of the Compact and any rules promulgated by the Commission.
+Rather, the tools provided for in the Compact are directed exclusively at compelling the member states to meet their contractual obligations by complying with the terms and conditions of the Compact and any rules promulgated by the Commission.
 Compliance is not punitive in nature but provides a necessary means to ensure that juveniles are treated fairly and community safety is protected.

 Compliance Matters and Requests for Assistance